 RxDB Quickstart

-import { addRxPlugin } from 'rxdb';
+import { addRxPlugin, createRxDatabase } from 'rxdb/plugins/core';

 import { RxDBDevModePlugin } from 'rxdb/plugins/dev-mode';